AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-table.md

 These options enable you to personalize the final rendering of the report and make it easier to read information.

 Use the **[!UICONTROL Carriage return]** field when exporting data to Excel: select the **[!UICONTROL Yes]** value to force the carriage return.
 This value will be kept when exporting.
-For more on this, refer to [Exporting a report](../../reporting/using/actions-on-reports.md#exporting-a-report).
+For more on this, refer to [Export a report](../../reporting/using/actions-on-reports.md#exporting-a-report).

 The **[!UICONTROL Cell format]** window lets you access the following tab: